 - 1 paper accepted to CVPR 2019 for an Oral presentation.

-- I am happy to co-organize the Workshop on Fairness Accountability Transparency and Ethics in Computer Vision (at CVPR 2019).
+- I co-organized the Workshop on Fairness Accountability Transparency and Ethics in Computer Vision (at CVPR 2019).

 - 1 paper accepted to ACCV 2018.